Consensys/doc.quorum-key-manager/docs/Reference/CLI-Syntax.md

     DB_POOL_TIMEOUT="30s"
     ```

-Number of seconds for which the client waits for a free connection if all connections are busy.
+Number of seconds the client waits for a free connection if all connections are busy.
 The default is `30s`.

 ### `db-poolsize`